-Trypsin is routinely used in proteomics research for peptide mapping and protein sequence work due to its highly specific cleavage resulting in a limited number of tryptic peptides.
-1-5 Trypsin is a pancreatic serine endoprotease which hydrolyzes peptide bonds specifically at the carboxyl side of arginine and lysine residues.
-The rate of hydrolysis is slower if an acidic residue is on either side of the cleavage site and cleavage may not occur if a proline residue is on the carboxyl side.
-1-5 The enzyme also exhibits esterase and amidase activities.
-Trypsin has an average molecular mass of 23.29 kDa and a pH optimum near 8.0.
+Trypsin is routinely used in proteomics research for peptide mapping and protein sequence work due to its highly specific cleavage resulting in a limited number of tryptic peptides.1-5 Trypsin is a pancreatic serine endoprotease which hydrolyzes peptide bonds specifically at the carboxyl side of arginine and lysine residues.
+The rate of hydrolysis is slower if an acidic residue is on either side of the cleavage site and cleavage may not occur if a proline residue is on the carboxyl side.1-5 The enzyme also exhibits esterase and amidase activities.1 Trypsin has an average molecular mass of 23.29 kDa and a pH optimum near 8.0.1

-This product is prepared from recombinant trypsin, porcine sequence and the lysine residues have been dimethylated to further restrict autolysis.
+SOLu-Trypsin Dimethylated is prepared from recombinant trypsin, porcine sequence and the lysine residues have been dimethylated to further restrict autolysis.
 It is naturally devoid of chymotryptic activity.
-This high quality trypsin is suitable for proteomics use.
+This high quality trypsin is suitable for proteomics use and is supplied in a ready to use solution.